vnegreanu/TrafficSignClassifier/README.md

 #### Parameters of the model:
 - Number of epocs: 50 -> As long as the training is longer we can acheive better results.
 - Batch size: 128 -> defines how many examples we look at before making a weight update.
 The lower it is, the noisier the training signal is going to be, the higher it is, the longer it will take to compute the gradient for each step but we eliminate noiser data.
+Other values tried were 64, 256, 1024.
+Didn't show good results.
 - Learning rate: 0.001 -> which tells the network how quickly to update the weights.
 - mu: 0 - default parameter of the LeNet CNN
 - sigma: 0.1 - default parameter of the LeNet CNN